The Best Carp Rig Guide

 You may or may not of heard the chod rig.

-Either way, its of those fascinating carp rigs that should be part of your rig wallet.
+Either way, its of those fascinating carp rigs (especially the mechanics)

-The two main advantages are that the chod rig allows you to present a carp bait over a wide range of surfaces such as mud, weed and debris.
+The two main advantages of the chod rig, are that it allows you to present a carp bait over a wide range of surfaces such as mud, weed and debris.